Tips to Measure and Control your Heart Rate

 The formula looks as follows: (MHR – RHR) x intensity factor + RHR.
 For example, if your maximum heart rate is 174 and the resting heart rate is 60 and you want to train at 60 percent of your capacity, the formula will be 174 – 60 = 114.
 Then, multiply by the intensity factor and you have 114×0,6 = 68.4.
 Finally, add your resting heart rate and you’ll have 68.4+60= 128.4.
 This means your target heart rate, if you want to train at 60 percent, is 129 BPM.

-Another way of measuring your blood pressure is with the help of a pulsometer.
-The benefit of using this device is that you can control your blood pressure in real time.
+Another way of measuring your heart rate is with the help of a pulsometer.
+The benefit of using this device is that you can control your heart rate in real-time.

 Athletes’ heart rate